Cyber Security for Beginners

 To pursue your career in cybersecurity, it is essential to know about the areas of specialization in it, and this cyber security for beginners tutorial will help you do just that.
 There are nine:

-1. Access control systems and methodology: This deals with protecting critical system resources from unauthorized modification.
+1. Access control systems and methodology: This protects critical system resources from unauthorized modification.

-2. Telecommunications and network security: This focuses on communications, protocols, and network services, and the potential vulnerabilities associated with each.
+2. Telecommunications and network security: This focuses on communications, protocols, and network services, as well as the potential vulnerabilities associated with each.

-3. Security management practices: This area deals effectively with catastrophic systems failures, natural disasters, and other types of service interruptions.
+3. Security management practices: This area effectively deals with catastrophic system failures, natural disasters, and other service interruptions.

 4. Security architecture and models: This focuses mostly on having security policies and procedures in place.
 This particular security domain involves policy planning for just about every type of security issue.